-Our Sakai space is where we will post information on COMM 368 online.
-It will also act as a community space where you can share your own interests and draw the class's attention to items of interest.
+Our Sakai space is where we will post information on COMM 200 online.
+It will also act as a central community space.
 So, check it often for course updates and other information.
 You are expected to ask questions and seek out information needed to fulfill the course requirements as an active learner.
 Additionally, seeking out technical skills to solve new media problems is a key element in this class (and a transferable skillset beyond our classroom).
-Depending on how you build your own responses to assignments, you may need to seek out more sophisticated technical skills.
-Your investment in your own learning outcomes will show.
+Depending on how you build your own responses to assignments, you may need to seek out more sophisticated technical skills through work in class or by taking advantage of our many workshops and resources.